AqwamCreates/DataPredict/docs/API/Models/NeuralNetwork.md

 * learningRate: The speed at which the model learns.
 Recommended that the value is set between (0 to 1).

-* sigmoidFunction: The function to calculate the cost and cost derivaties of each training.
+* activationFunction: The function to calculate the cost and cost derivaties of each training.
 Available options are "sigmoid", "ReLU", "LeakyReLU" and "ELU".

 * targetCost: The cost at which the model stops training.